Liryc116/Liryc116.github.io/_posts/data-structures/2022-5-3-Vector-methods.md

 - insert, insert at the index in parameter
 - remove, deletes at the index in parameter

 Push and pop are very similar to insert and remove, we just need to shift the elements in the latters.
+Also the complexity changes.
+It is simply O(1) for push and pop but O(n) for insert and remove.

 ```c
 void vector_push(struct vector *v, void *x, size_t elm_size)